TradeControl/tradecontrol.github.io/tutorials/cash-book.md

 ![owner]({{ site.url}}/images/accounts_owner.png)

-> Use the 1st of the previous month because the tutorial must post payments retrospectively.
+> For all transactions, use the 1st of the previous month because the tutorial must post payments retrospectively.

 The Share Capital cash code is an asset class which cannot be paid into your bank account.
 Instead, we pay in the capital as a Company Loan: